hackclub/hackclub/applications/logan_full_board_proposal/key_staff_bios.md

 ![Picture of Max](img/max_wofford.jpg)

-Max joined hackEDU as a technical fellow in January 2015 and has been crucial in developing software to mantain our clubs.
+Max joined hackEDU as a technical fellow in January 2015 and has been crucial in developing software to maintain our clubs.
 Prior to hackEDU, Max did software consulting from Costa Rica and, before that, was in high school where he led the school's robotics team.